 Yes, it is safe to eat cabbage during pregnancy as it is rich in nutrients and offers numerous health benefits (1).
 Cooked cabbage is always safer than raw cabbage leaves as it minimizes the risk of food-borne diseases (2).

-Raw cabbage may contain microbes that could result in food-borne diseases such as listeria infections, which can cause premature birth, miscarriage and also stillbirth (3).
+Raw cabbage may contain microbes that could result in food-borne diseases such as listeria infectionsiXFood poisoning caused by consuming foods contaminated with Listeria bacteria during pregnancy , which can cause premature birth, miscarriage and also stillbirth (3).

-Cooked cabbage is safe to eat and can be included in your pregnancy diet.
+Cooked cabbage is safe and can be included in the maternal diet.
 It also offers a few health benefits for pregnant women.

 What Are The Health Benefits Of Cabbage During Pregnancy?